PranavKrishnan1/Protein-location-prediction/README.md

 The program analyses and develops a function with the 8 attributes as variables and predicts the localisation of protein.

 The various attributes are:
-1. Sequence Name: Accession number for the SWISS-PROT database (not used in the algorithm).
+1. Sequence Name: Accession number for the SWISS-PROT database. (not used in the algorithm)
 2. mcg: McGeoch's method for signal sequence recognition.
 3. gvh: von Heijne's method for signal sequence recognition.
 4. alm: Score of the ALOM membrane spanning region prediction program.